 The medicinal benefits of psychedelics, including MDMA, are currently being explored by researchers from both UBC campuses.

-In 2015, The Ubyssey first published an article introducing the potential use of MDMA, also known as ecstasy, to treat symptoms of post-traumatic stress disorder (PTSD).
-In the seven years since, there has been increasing evidence showing the application of psychedelics in treating PTSD.
-The work of Dr. Zach Walsh and his colleagues from UBC Okanagan’s department of psychology, as well as research groups working in the Vancouver community, are at the forefront of this research.
+In 2015, The Ubyssey first published an article introducing the potential use of MDMA, also known as ecstasy, to treat symptoms of posttraumatic stress disorder (PTSD).
+In the six years since, there has been increasing evidence showing the effectiveness of psychedelics in treating PTSD, including the work of Dr. Zach Walsh and his colleagues from the UBC Okanagan’s department of psychology.

 ‘A debilitating disorder'

-PTSD is a condition characterized by an onset of symptoms after a traumatic event.
-Some of these symptoms include intrusive memories and flashbacks, negative emotions, irritability and hyperreactivity, according to the government of Canada’s “Federal framework on posttraumatic stress disorder.”
+PTSD is a condition characterized by symptoms that include intrusive memories and flashbacks, negative emotions, irritability and hyperreactivity which manifest following a traumatic experience, according to the government of Canada’s “Federal framework on posttraumatic stress disorder.”
 The document details that the diagnosis of PTSD requires symptoms that make it harder for the individual to function and be present for longer than one month.

-According to The Diagnostic and Statistical Manual of Mental Disorders (Fifth Edition), the gold standard for psychiatric diagnosis, PTSD can arise from firsthand experiences as well as indirect exposure to trauma.
+According to the DSM-V, the gold standard for psychiatric diagnosis, PTSD can arise from both firsthand experiences of trauma, as well as indirect exposure.

-With approximately 9.2 per cent of Canadians predicted to suffer from PTSD in their lifetime, a better understanding of this disorder has become a focal point for researchers.
+With approximately 9.2% of Canadians predicted to suffer from PTSD in their lifetime, according to a 2008 nationally-representative study, a better understanding of this disorder has become a focal point for researchers.

 Walsh emphasized the strain that PTSD can place on patients as well as those around them.

-But despite the difficulty of living with PTSD, treatment options are limited.
+But despite this distress, treatment options for PTSD are limited.

-Current treatments include cognitive reprocessing therapies, such as cognitive behavioural therapy, eye movement desensitization and repressing therapy and some selective serotonin reuptake inhibitors (SSRIs) that are generally used to treat depression, according to Walsh.
+Current treatments include cognitive reprocessing therapies, such as cognitive behavioural therapy (CBT), eye movement, desensitization and repressing (EDMR) therapy, and some selective serotonin reuptake inhibitors (SSRIs) that are generally used to treat depression, according to Walsh.

-“The thing with PTSD is that, while there are some really effective behavioural treatments, there are still a lot of people who either can’t access those or they try them and they don’t work,” said Walsh.
-He added that SSRIs “are not terribly effective.”
+“The thing with PTSD is that, while there are some really effective behavioural treatments, there are still a lot of people who either can't access those or they try them and they don't work,” said Walsh.
+He also added that antidepressants “are not terribly effective.”

 “So we need more treatment options for PTSD.
 And if we can add something that's going to help some folks, that's huge, because it's a difficult-to-treat, very debilitating disorder.”